Head of Department: Mrs M Musselwhite Steel

 - Supports the teaching staff by providing additional resources and services to aid curriculum delivery.

-The library is staffed by a full-time qualified librarian, a full-time library assistant and a part-time library assistant.
+The library is staffed by a full-time qualified librarian and a full-time library assistant.
 They are available to help boys with research at all times and the librarian liaises with the teaching staff to ensure adequate provision for current topics.
 The library is open throughout the school day.